 As a CEO of 20 years and former Chairman of the Global Board of Directors for YPO, McKeel Hagerty knew the importance of implementing good business habits in a scaling business.
 When his company needed new tools to manage their fast growth, he turned to Align.

 Align gave Hagerty the ability to keep rapidly diversifying business units focused on common goals.

 When you’re growing fast, it’s easy to get distracted.
 Align keeps us hyper-focused on our individual and strategic goals.

 Hagerty Insurance is the world’s largest provider of specialty insurance to vintage vehicle enthusiasts.
 They employ more than 1,100 people, have offices in the United States, Canada, Germany, and the United Kingdom, and insure over 1.4 million vehicles.

 The company was started by Frank and Louise Hagerty in 1984 as an insurer of classic wooden boats.
 In 1991, they refocused the business on classic cars.
 Today, Hagerty insures everything from entry-level enthusiast vehicles to multi-million-dollar one-of-a-kind collectible cars.

 McKeel Hagerty, son of Frank and Louise, took over as CEO in 1997.
 At the time, the company had just 50 employees.
-McKeel has led the company’s expansion and evolution into an automotive lifestyle brand dedicated to the love and protection of driving, and the world’s largest provider of specialty insurance to vintage vehicle enthusiasts.
+McKeel has led the company’s expansion and evolution into both an automotive lifestyle brand dedicated to the love and protection of driving and the world’s largest provider of specialty insurance to vintage vehicle enthusiasts.